Getting Away With Doing Your Own Thing Socially

 Be so successful that people have to re-evaluate what they thought they knew about you

-A person only has one close friend and spends most of their time working on their paintings, or programming games.
+I know this one is also is simpler in theory.
+Say someone only has one close friend and spends most of their time working on their paintings, or programming games.
 Everyone thinks they're socially unhealthy and obsessively wasting their time.
-This person keeps doing what they're doing and eventually starts to earn a very decent living as a visual artist or indie game designer.
-Suddenly all those hours in their room don't seem like such a waste.
-"Hm, and you know what?
-Maybe thinking about it more, they're a fun, quirky, genius, not a creepy shut in.
-And their style of dressing isn't that bad either...."
+They keep doing what they're doing and eventually start to earn a decent living as an artist or indie game developer.
+Suddenly all those solitary hours don't seem like such a waste - "Hm, you know what?
+Thinking about it more, they're a fun, quirky genius, not a creepy shut-in.
+And their clothes aren't so eccentric after all..."

-Of course, no matter what you do, some people still won't understand you, but this can help.
-It also advances the cause of other people like you.
-Look at what all the millionaires in Silicon Valley did for the way we look at people who are into computers.
+Of course, no matter what you do some people still won't understand you, but having success can help.
+It also advances the cause of other people who are in the same point.
+Look at what all the millionaires in Silicon Valley did for the way we look at people who are super into computers.
 It didn't create overnight acceptance, but it definitely shifted the conversation.

 Have decent social skills

-Many times when someone seems to be negatively judging someone's interests or preference for being alone, or for avoiding parties, what they're really reacting to is their impression of how socially awkward the person is or not.
-Just because of how people's psychology works, if someone seems awkward then everything they do will get cast in a negative light.
-If someone seems socially skilled, the same traits will be accepted.
-It's not really rational, but that seems to be how it is.
+Many times when it appears someone's negatively judged for their obscure hobby or love of being alone, what people are really reacting to is their surface-level social awkwardness.
+Due to how human psychology works, if someone seems awkward then everything they do can get cast in a negative light.
+If someone seems socially skillful, those same traits and behaviors can be accepted.
+It's not fair or rational, but that's often how it is.

-There are lots of likable, charismatic people who like so-called 'nerdy' things like comic books and video games, or who spend tons of time reading by themselves.
-However, since they make such a good impression, no one cares about these things at all.
-The same people will then turn to someone else who does the exact same things, but who's more stereotypically awkward, and think, "Wow, what a dweeb.
+There are lots of likable, charismatic people who enjoy so-called "nerdy" things like comic books and video games, or who spend tons of time reading by themselves.
+However, since they make such a good impression no one cares about their hobbies.
+The same people will turn to someone else who does the exact same things, but who's more stereotypically dorky, and think, "Wow, what a dweeb.
 That guy needs to stop reading so many comics and get some sunlight for once in his life."

-Of course, if the way you want to 'do your own thing' socially is to not have to care about having people skills, or if you're unenthusiastic about the idea of having to learn something to please other people and get them off your back, then this point won't apply to you.
+Of course, if the way you want to 'do your own thing' socially is to not care about acquiring people skills, or if you're unenthusiastic about the idea of having to learn something to please other people and get them off your back, then this point won't apply to you.

 If you have to, throw people a bone every now and then

-Just thinking practically, there are times when we all have to compromise to keep everything on an even keel in the larger scheme of things.
-If your job is cool with you keeping to yourself most of the time, but really expects everyone to come to the Christmas party, then temporarily put yourself into 'mingling mode' for a couple of hours and suck it up.
-If you like your co-workers overall, maybe you'll grab drinks with them on Friday the odd time, even though in an ideal world you'd skip that kind of event every time.
+Just thinking practically, there are times when we all have to compromise to keep everything on an even keel.
+If your job is cool with you keeping to yourself most of the time, but really expects everyone to come to the office Christmas party, then bite the bullet and temporarily put yourself into 'mingling mode' for a couple of hours.
+Or if you like your co-workers overall, maybe you'll grab drinks with them the odd time when they go to the pub on Friday, even though in an ideal world you'd skip it every time.